-The following table shows information concerning compensation awarded to, earned by or paid for services to the Company in all capacities during the fiscal years ended May 31, 2017, 2016 and 2015 by the Company's Chief Executive Officer, Chief Financial Officer and each of the three other most highly compensated executive officers with annual compensation in excess of \$100,000 for the fiscal years ended May 31, 2017, 2016 and 2015.
+The following table shows information concerning compensation awarded to, earned by or paid for services to the Company in all capacities during the fiscal years ended May 31, 2018, 2017 and 2016 by the Company's Chief Executive Officer, Chief Financial Officer and each of the three other most highly compensated executive officers for the fiscal year ended May 31, 2018.
+We refer to these executive officers as our named executive officers.